-Any enquiries about the CCTV system should be directed to Director of Data & Operations (Bentley Wood) or School Business Manager (Aylward).
+Any enquiries about the CCTV system should be directed to Operations Manager (Bentley Wood) or School Business Manager (Aylward).

 14. Photographs and Videos

 As part of our schools' activities, we may take photographs and record images of individuals within our schools and on supervised authorised educational activities outside school.